-12. All staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
-This should include:

-- the child protection policy; - the behaviour policy;3 - the staff behaviour policy (sometimes called a code of conduct); - the safeguarding response to children who go missing from education; and - the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+- 13. All staff should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
+This should include the: - child protection policy; - behaviour policy; - staff behaviour policy (sometimes called a code of conduct); - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).